Structure-Aware Computing, Partial Quantifier Elimination And SAT: An Illustrative Implementation Of

-If a satisfying assignment is found, \imsat terminates (line 8). \imsat also terminates if $B$ \ti{itself} is falsified by \pnt{q} (lines 9-10).
-(This case can be viewed as ``regular'' CDCL SAT solving.)
+If a satisfying assignment is found, \imsat terminates (line 9). \imsat also terminates if $B$ \ti{itself} is falsified by \pnt{q} (line 10).
+(This case simulates regular SAT solving by CDCL.)
 Otherwise, $B$ is added to $F$ \ti{or} $P$ (line 11).
 In either case, $B$ is used in BCP.
-But if $B$ is added to $P$ instead of $F$, it is not present in any $C'$-cluster where $C' \in F$ even if $B$ shares literals with $C'$.
-So, literals of $B$ are \ti{never} checked for redundancy.
-Finally, \imsat checks if proving $l$ redundant in $C$ and previous proofs of literal redundancy enable the induction specified by \mprop for a $C'$-cluster (line 12).
-Such checks are illustrated in Appendix~\ref{app:sac_sat_exmpl}.
-Here $C$ is the primary or a secondary clause of the $C'$-cluster.
-(In the first case, $C'$ is $C$ itself.)
+But if $B$ is added to $P$ instead of $F$, it \ti{is not present} in any $C'$-cluster where $C' \in F$ even if $B$ shares literals with $C'$.
+So, literals of $B$ are \tb{never checked} for redundancy.
+Finally, \imsat checks if proving $l$ redundant in $C$ and some previous proofs of literal redundancy have enabled the induction specified by \mprop for a $C'$-cluster (line 12).
 If such a $C'$-cluster is found, \imsat generates an induction clause \Sub{B}{ind} falsified by \pnt{q} and terminates (lines 13-15).
-Generation of \Sub{B}{ind} is explained in Example~\ref{exmp:ind_cls} and formally described in Appendix~\ref{ssec:cnfl_cls_props} (by Propositions~\ref{prop:cnfl_subsp1} and \ref{prop:cnfl_cls1}).
+Generation of \Sub{B}{ind} is explained in Example~\ref{exmp:ind_cls} and formally described in Appendix~\ref{ssec:cnfl_cls_props}.